May 30, 2026

 FAQ

-Aim for at least 3 sets of 10-15 repetitions of Kegels each day.
+Aim for at least three times a day.
 Consistency is key to seeing results.

 From Our Network